HMRC or a scam – can you trust the letters you receive?

 As such, the letters claim to be from “Indv and Small Business Compliance” and make reference to “recent government initiative aimed at verifying declared income.”

-As Companies House are requesting a lot more verification of identity and business addresses, it is understandable why someone would believe this.
+As Companies House are requesting more verification of identity and business addresses as part of routine compliance checks, it is understandable why someone would believe this.

 The letter informs recipients to verify their financial information through email before requesting: